 Students may apply for Early Admission to the Combined Graduate Program any time after completing the first semester of their sophomore year at CSM.
-Applicants should submit the standard Graduate Application form indicating that they are applying for the Combined Graduate Program.
-GRE scores and letters of reference are not required.
-Transcripts are required only if the applicants received part of their freshman/sophomore credits at another institution.
+Applicants should submit a letter to the department or division indicating that they intend to apply for the Combined Graduate Program.

-Following Early Admission, students will be assigned graduate advisors in the programs in which they plan to receive their graduate certificates or degrees.
+Following Early Admission from the department, students will be assigned graduate advisors in the programs in which they plan to receive their graduate certificates or degrees.
 Prior to registration for the next semester, students and their graduate advisors will plan a strategy for completing both the undergraduate and graduate programs as efficiently as possible.
 The students also will continue to have undergraduate advisors in the home department or division for their Bachelor's Degrees.